-Lazy‑Load Screens in React Navigation to Shrink Your Bundle
+Lazy Load Screens in React Navigation to Shrink Bundle Size

-Learn how to defer loading of rarely used screens with React.lazy and React Navigation, cutting initial bundle size and speeding up app start‑up.
+Learn how to defer loading of rarely used screens using React.lazy and React Navigation's lazy option, cutting initial bundle size and speeding up app start‑up.

 Insight